Morfly/airin/docs/airin_starlark_libgen.md

 The above configuration will generate two types of Kotlin DSL functions that use `round` and `curly` brackets.
 Both will generate the same Starlark function.

-The first one uses `round` backets and is more similar to the Sarlark one:
+The first one uses `round` backets and is more similar to its Sarlark counterpart:
 ```kotlin
 fun build() = BUILD.bazel {